 We need volunteers to help on the committee.
 Contact the Women’s Association office if you can help.
 Invitations will be mailed and will also be available at the Reception Desk in September.

 Are you looking for volunteer opportunities in the local community?
-There are many opportunities to grow closer to our friends at Church of the Living Hope this summer.
+There are many opportunities to grow closer to our friends at Church of the Living Hope.
 Here are three unique ways in which you can grow and serve with our neighbors on 104th street in East Harlem:

 2. Do you love to garden?Work continues on their brand new sacred green space throughout this season.
-Throughout the summer, volunteers are encouraged to help plant, tend to raised bed plants, or offer educational resources for aspiring green thumbs.
+Volunteers are encouraged to help plant, tend to raised bed plants, or offer educational resources for aspiring green thumbs.

 3. Would you like to lend a hand serving those in need?
 Jan Hus is distributing food and clothing up at Church of the Living Hope and in need of volunteers.
 Approximately 50 to 75 families and individuals receive food and clothing on a weekly basis Wednesdays through Fridays from 9 a.m. to 1 p.m.
 Opportunities to help set up the sanctuary as well as handing out food and clothing are welcomed.

 Are you interested in any of these opportunities or do you have other ideas about how these two congregations may work together?
 Please contact Ruben Nuno or Rev. Doug King.